linkerd/website/linkerd.io/content/blog/february-2021-linkerd-hero-nomination.md

 ## Who are Linkerd Heroes?

-Linkerd Heroes help community members on Slack, answer questions on Stackoverflow, or share their successes and failures with their peers.
-They contribute to the codebase and are instrumental in making Linkerd the fastest, most secure, and lightweight service mesh.
+Linkerd Heroes help community members on Slack, answer questions on Stack Overflow, or share their successes and failures with their peers.
+They contribute to the codebase, docs, or elsewhere in the project.
 In short, without our heroes, Linkerd wouldn't be what it is today.

 ## This month's nominations